-We’d have a big garden in the middle.
-And the little shotgun houses would be on the perimeter and go all the way around it.
+We’d have a big garden right in the middle.
+And the little shotgun houses would be on the perimeter and circle all the way around it.
 We’d can food and stockpile it for winter.

-There would be no need for granite counter tops and high falutin’ stainless still refrigerators.
+There would be no need for granite countertops and high falutin stainless steel refrigerators.
 Those would be saved for CAREER WOMEN who lived in big condos in the city.

-We’d all learn to raise our wings and fly together.
+We’d learn to raise our wings and fly together.

-That’s what I think it would take to narrow the numbers on domestic violence, this simple life out in the country where men weren’t welcome.
+That’s what I think it would take to narrow the numbers on domestic violence.
+This simple life out in the country where men weren’t welcome.

 Because there’s safety in numbers.
 Women need to unite together and stop this hiding because they’re ashamed.
 They have nothing to be ashamed of.

-Where there would be no judgment rendered due to her mistakes in life.
-Because if you haven’t made mistakes, you aren’t still breathing.
+There would be no judgment rendered for her mistakes in life.
+Because if you haven’t made mistakes, you can’t be breathing.
 It’s as simple as that.

 We’d take care of our own.

-Now if anybody has a big piece of land she wants to donate, and maybe live there with us, we could just move on to drawing out little plots and piling up wooden pallets from town.
+Now if anybody has a big piece of land she wants to donate, we could just move on to drawing out little plots and piling up wooden pallets from town.